Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Related Work

-Some previous work~\cite{sen2009meta,dong2017learning,huang2018learning,chin2018layer} has the ``meta'' word or some similar name such as ``learning to prune'', but the core idea is different. \cite{sen2009meta} focus on modeling the complex software systems at high-levels of abstraction, not the neural network.
-The pruning in this situation refers to the removal of unnecessary classes and properties of software systems, not filters of the neural network. \cite{dong2017learning} conducts pruning based on second order derivatives of a layer-wise error function.
-The ``learning'' word means second order derivatives. \cite{huang2018learning} utilizes reinforcement learning framework to determine the pruning filters.
-To the best of our knowledge, none of these previous works mentions the meta-learning framework and the meta-attributes for similarity measuring.
+\RRRR{Some previous work~\cite{sen2009meta,dong2017learning,huang2018learning,chin2018layer,liu2019metapruning} use the ``meta'' word or a similar term such as ``learning to prune'', but the core idea is different from our proposed mete-attribute-based filter pruning method. } \cite{sen2009meta} focuses on modeling the complex software systems at high-levels of abstraction, rather than the neural network.
+In this situation, pruning refers to the removal of unnecessary classes and properties of software systems, not filters of the neural network. \cite{dong2017learning} conducts pruning based on second-order derivatives of a layer-wise error function.
+The ``learning'' word means second order derivatives.
+Moreover, \cite{huang2018learning} utilizes a reinforcement learning framework to determine the pruning filters. ~\cite{liu2019metapruning} generates the weights of the pruned network by a proposed PruningNet.
+To the best of our knowledge, none of the previous works mentions the meta-attributes for measuring the similarity of the original model and pruned model.

+\RR{ Some of the previous works~\cite{wang2019cop} utilize the correlation for filter pruning, but there are some differences between their work and ours.
+First, \cite{wang2019cop} needs to calculate the pair-wise node-correlation first before calculating the filter correlation.
+In contrast, our approach does not need extra node-correlation since we can directly calculate the distance between filters. \RRRR{Second, \cite{wang2019cop} adopts normalized correlation-based importance to measure the redundancy between two filters, while we use the Minkowski distance as a measure to include the filter scale.} Third, \cite{wang2019cop} contains two regularization terms in the final importance, which would introduce extra hyper-parameters.
+In contrast, our method does not rely on any regularization term since the filter distance can be used as the filter importance in a direct manner. }

+\RRRR{ The differences between Imp~\cite{molchanov2019importance} and our method include: 1) Different importance measure methods: Imp~\cite{molchanov2019importance} use Hessian matrix, while we use magnitude information and correlation information of filters.
+2) Different dependence of dataset: Imp~\cite{molchanov2019importance} needs a few batches of input data to choose the filters, but we rely only on the weight values of the filters.
+3) Different ways to select models: Imp~\cite{molchanov2019importance} utilizes importance score accumulation to select neurons, but we use meta-attributes to choose the pruned models. }